Posts

 REVIEW: Corey Olsen's Exploring the Hobbit

 Olsen, Corey.
 Exploring J.R.R.
 Tolkien’s The Hobbit .
 Boston: Houghton Mifflin, 2012.
-Print.
+Print .
 Granted that my expectations were low, but Corey Olsen’s book was much better than I expected.
-Internally, I tend to divide books on Tolkien into two categories: REAL BOOKS (with new information for scholars, academics, and high-level fans) and FAN BOOKS (which are basically just a super-fan talking about something they love).
-I'm morally okay with the latter, because it's cool when people just do their own thing, but readers do need to the limitations of such books firmly in mind.
-Olsen’s book clearly falls into this category of FAN BOOKS .
+Internally, I tend to divide books on Tolkien into two categories: "real books" (with new information for scholars, academics, and high-level fans) and "fan books" (which are basically just a super-fan talking about something they love).
+I'm morally okay with the latter, because it's cool when people just do their own thing, but readers do need to keep the limitations of such books firmly in mind.
+Olsen’s book clearly falls into this latter category of "fan books".
 It has no secondary research and offers nothing but various observations on various plot points.
 Nonetheless, it has a clear and delightful style, and he goes from point to point rather well.
-(It’s telling, btw, that I have to consider "clear logical progression of ideas" noteworthy a commercial book.
-I just read a book by another
+(It’s telling, btw, that I have to consider "clear logical progression of ideas" noteworthy a commer

 Area 51 of Lit Crit: Three (!)
 Straussian Interpretations of Tolkien